 In areas with good ventilation it is unlikely that long range transmission will occur, however, in contained areas such as public transport systems, it is very likely that this is a prolific mode of infection (Tellier, 2009).

-Further information about the Coronavirus (Covid-19) and FAQs about it is available here.
+Further information about the Coronavirus (Covid-19) and FAQs about it is available at the Coronavirus Resource Center.

 Yang, W., Elankumaran, S. and Marr, L., 2011.
 Concentrations and size distributions of airborne influenza A viruses measured indoors at a health centre, a day-care centre and on aeroplanes.
 Journal of The Royal Society Interface, 8(61), pp.1176-1184.